geekuality/posti-delivery-dates/README.md

 > [!IMPORTANT]
 > While I (the author) have extensive programming background and have contributed some things to Home Assistant and other custom integrations, this is my first "complete" HA project.
 Be kind.
 >
+> *This integration is very new and still in testing phase, things might break or change significantly during early development.
+Frequent updates may occur.*

+> [!NOTE]
 > This integration is not approved, supported or endorsed by Posti Group Oy in anyway, shape or form.
-I'm just using a publicly available API endpoint that was mentioned by another HA user.
+Integration uses a publicly available API endpoint that was mentioned by another HA user.
+The Posti logo is a trademark of Posti Group Oy.
+Its use in Home Assistant with this integration is purely informative and does not imply partnership or affiliation.

 ## Features